-All teaching staff receive regular training on meeting the needs of SEND students from school based specialist staff, supported by the Director of SEND for the Wickersley Partnership Trust (Katy Hodges).
+All teaching staff receive regular training on meeting the needs of SEND students from school based specialist staff.
 New teachers to school receive training to ensure they are meeting the needs of all students.
 When necessary, meetings with individual teachers are held to give information on meeting the needs of specific students and individuals.